ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 ```

 If the packages you need are not available, [you can create your own custom environment and Jupyter kernel](#additional-documentation).

+#### For users who prefer the "old school" classic Jupyter interface in favor of JupyterLab

+You can access the Jupyter classic view by going to the address bar at the top of your broswer and change "lab" to "tree" in the URL.
+For, example, if your session URL is https://jupyter2.rc.colorado.edu/user/janedoe/lab ; you can change this to https://jupyter2.rc.colorado.edu/user/janedoe/tree .

 ### Step 4: Shut down a Notebook Server